RishithaPatel1816/COA/RISCV.md

 ## Pseudo Instructions
 - Not specified in ISA.
 - Psedo Instructions make code readable.
+- They will be resolved at assembly time so they won't incur hardware complexity.
 - Example 1: Copy register from rs1 to rd
   - Pseudo instruction:   mv rd, rs1
   - RISC-V instruction : addi rd, rs1, 0